Renillacmane/TheEyeBall/documentation/PRODUCTION_SETUP.md

 - **Updates**: Use the deployment script for seamless updates
 - **Backups**: Automated backup system included in deployment script

-TheEyeBall-BE is now **production-ready** with enterprise-grade configuration, security, and deployment capabilities! 🚀
+TheEyeBall is now **production-ready** with enterprise-grade configuration, security, and deployment capabilities! 🚀